jmloz/jmloz/README.md

-﻿# Hi there! 👋 I'm José Martín Hernández
+﻿# Hi there - Hola! 👋 Martin Hernández

 ## 🎓 About Me
 Software Engineering student passionate about building solutions and learning new technologies every day.
 My philosophy is continuous learning and contributing to collective progress.